Ham bank murder: Aftermath

-Angela Woolliscroft was buried at Surbiton cemetery on 29 March 1977.
-The funeral service was held at St Catherine of Siena Roman Catholic Church, Chessington, and was attended by members of the murder squad, the local MP Nigel Fisher, the deputy mayor of Kingston, members of staff from Barclays and pupils from Holy Cross convent, New Malden; the coffin was escorted by members of Barclays Bank international hockey team.
+Angela Woolliscroft was buried at Surbiton cemetery on 29 March 1977 following a service held at St Catherine of Siena Roman Catholic Church, Chessington, in accordance with her Roman Catholic faith.
+Her funeral was attended by approximately 500 mourners including members of the Metropolitan Police, the local MP Nigel Fisher, the deputy mayor of Kingston, several work colleagues, and twenty-six members of her hockey team.
+(Note: The hockey match Woolliscroft and her Barclays colleagues had been due to play in Guernsey shortly after her murder was cancelled two days after her death as a mark of respect.)